Sikundi/alx-low_level_programming/README.md

 # Low-Level Programming - Data Structures, Algorithms, Linux/Unix System Programming

-This repository contains programs written for the low-level programming and algorithm track at Holberton School.
+This repository contains programs written for the low-level programming and algorithm track at ALX.
 In these projects, which  occurred throughout the duration of the Year 1 curriculum, I learned about data structures, algorithms, and other low-level programming concepts while working in the C language.
 The specific list of projects contained follows: